djacob65/maggot-mkdocs/docs/definitions/terminology.md

 * Terminology is organised in several sections.
 By default 6 sections are proposed, but you can redefine them as you wish:

-    - ***DEFINITION*** : section for defining the short name of projet.
+    - ***DEFINITION*** : Section for describing shortly the dataset.
-    - ***STATUS*** : section to indicate the status of the dataset and its retention period
+    - ***STATUS*** : Section for defining the status of the dataset, associated rights, dates, etc.
-    - ***MANAGEMENT*** : section for entering the metadata relating to the management of the dataset (access rights, scientific and technical management, end-users, contracts, valorisation)
+    - ***MANAGEMENT*** : Section for assigning names of people or organizations who participated in the production of data and according to the type of participation.
-    - ***DESCRIPTORS*** : section for entering metadata about the (biological) description of the dataset and the type of data it contains.
+    - ***DESCRIPTORS*** : Section for defining elements characterizing the data themselves and certain experimental conditions for obtaining them.
-    - ***OTHER*** : section allowing to enter miscellious information (protocols, comments, issues, ...)
+    - ***OTHER*** : Section for entering miscellious information (protocols, comments, issues, ...)
-    - ***RESOURCES*** : section for entering metadata about some resources, i.e description of data included in the dataset.
+    - ***RESOURCES*** : Section for defining metadata about all the resources you want, i.e both external (links) and internal (data files on the storage space) resources.
 This section does not require any configuration _a priori_, it is added _de facto_.

 * For each section, fields are then defined.
 These fields can be defined according to the way they will be entered via the web interface.
 There are **6 different types of input**: check boxes (**_checkbox_**), drop lists (**_dropbox_**), single-line text boxes (**_textbox_**), single-line text boxes with an additional box for multiple selection from a catalog of terms (**_multiselect_**), date picker (**datebox**) and multi-line text boxes (**_areabox_**).